KasperSK/docker-itifn/Workshop 1 Configuring IPv4 and IPv6.md

         range 10.0.0.3 10.0.0.255;
     }
     ```

- * This tells the DHCP server to configure the network 10.0.0.0 with the netmask 255.255.255.0 such that addresses ranging from 10.0.0.3 to 10.0.0.255 are assigned to clients.
+ * This tells the DHCP server to configure the network 10.0.0.0 with the netmask 255.255.255.0 such that addresses ranging from 10.0.0.3 to 10.0.0.255 are assigned to Nodes.
  * Start the DHCP server:

     ```